gindij/personal_website/_posts/2021-03-08-finding-eigvals.md

 This characterization of eigenvalues and eigenvectors is important because it gives us an iterative way to think about these mathematical objects with a definition that is more amenable to computation.
-The function $\alpha$ is important enough that is has a name, the _Rayleigh Quotient_, and it is crucial to our development of the algorithms below.
+The function $\alpha$ is important enough that is has a name, the _Rayleigh quotient_, and it is crucial to our development of the algorithms below.

 Thus far, given an arbitrary vector, we've found a way to come up with an eigenvalue-like scalar that corresponds to it.
-Intuitively order to find a bona fide eigenvalue of $A$, we have to iteratively nudge our initial vector toward eigenvector-hood.
+Intuitively order to find a bona fide eigenvalue of $A$, we have to iteratively nudge our initial eigenvector estimate toward eigenvector-hood.
 As our initial guess tends toward an eigenvector $v$, $\alpha(v)$ tends toward an eigenvalue of $A$.

 ## Power iteration